GraphiteEditor/Graphite/node-graph/rfcs/attribute-model.md

 kernels over the same mechanism, and none of them needs anything from the macro beyond the family lowering.
 Whole-list switching vs. per-item zip is just the residency of the condition: an invariant condition collapses through nullification, a varying one selects per lane.
-This is why Bundle and Unbundle are no longer needed.

 The one-source shape also covers the registry's infrastructure rows.
 Monitor, context modification, memoize, and the lend and clone adapters